-I am a neuroscientist, psychologist, and therapist.
+I am a neuroscientist and a psychologist.
 I led landmark studies modeling human decision-making through neural networks, which evolved into a career in finance and behavioral-finance modeling.
 I directed research on anxiolytic and antidepressant medications’ effects on impulsivity and decision-making, and on the addictiveness and long-term neural impact of elevated fat and sugar exposure.

 Areas of Expertise